DR3AM-Hub/BayesianROC/README.md

 # ChanceROC

-BayesianROC (is a DeepROC), allows Chance and Bayesian iso performance baselines
+BayesianROC (is a DeepROC), measures and plots with Chance and Bayesian iso performance baselines
-DeepROC     (is a FullROC), allows partial/group measures and plots
+DeepROC     (is a FullROC), does group-wise partial measures and plots
 FullROC     (is a SimpleROC), includes all ROC points for all instances including tied scores
 Simple ROC, a class for simple ROC plots and analysis